MISP/misp-book/automation/README.md

 /feeds/disable/feed_id
 ~~~~

-All feeds can fetch via the API:
+All feeds can cached via the API:

 ~~~~
 /feeds/cacheFeeds/all